livingdocsIO/documentation/reference-docs/project-config/directives/image.md

 ```

 ## Config Options
 ### Ratios

 The image ratio definitions control how the crop tool in the Livingdocs editor is configured.

 ![Crop presets](./image-crop.png)

-`allowOriginalRatio`: true | false, if true allows the inherent ratio of the image to be selected
+There are two ways to configure how the crop tool behaves.
+If you configure `imageRatios`, one of the given ratios is enforced.
+If you configure `recommendedRatios`, the given ratios are presented to the user, but a custom aspect ratio is possible.

-`imageRatios`: array of strings, an array of strings, e.g. '16:9' of all image ratios that should be preset
+`imageRatios`: array of strings, an array of strings, e.g. '16:9'
+`recommendedRatios`: array of strings, an array of strings, e.g. '16:9'

+### Named Crops
+Alternatively to `imageRatios`/`recommendedRatios` you can configure `namedCrops` if you are using that system.
+To understand what Named Crops are, read the [Media Library Guide](/guides/media_library.md).

 ### SrcSet